Picovoice/rhino/binding/dotnet/README.md

 Where `contextPath` is the absolute path to Speech-to-Intent context created either using [Picovoice Console](https://picovoice.ai/console/) or one of the default contexts available on Rhino's GitHub repository.

 The sensitivity of the engine can be tuned using the `sensitivity` parameter.
-It is a floating point number within [0, 1].
+It is a floating-point number within [0, 1].
 A higher sensitivity value results in fewer misses at the cost of (potentially) increasing the erroneous inference rate.